Tim Mayza: New York Yankees

 On July 10, 2024, Mayza signed a minor league contract with the New York Yankees.
 In 9 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he posted a 2.16 ERA with 8 strikeouts.
 On August 16, the Yankees selected Mayza's contract, adding him to their active roster.
 In 15 appearances for New York, he recorded a 4.00 ERA with 12 strikeouts over 18 innings of work.
 On November 22, the Yankees non–tendered Mayza, making him a free agent.

 Pittsburgh Pirates

 On February 3, 2025, Mayza signed a one-year, $1.15 million contract with the Pittsburgh Pirates.
 On April 23, Mayza was shut down for six weeks after suffering a lat strain and teres major injury.
 He was transferred to the 60-day injured list the following day.
 In seven appearances for Pittsburgh, Mayza had recorded a 2.89 ERA with eight strikeouts across 9 1/3 innings pitched.
 Mayza was placed on release waivers on August 30.

 Philadelphia Phillies

 On August 31, 2025, Mayza was claimed off waivers by the Philadelphia Phillies.
+In eight appearances for Philadelphia, Mayza recorded a 4.91 ERA with seven strikeouts across 7 1/3 innings pitched.

+On January 22, 2026, Mayza re-signed with the Phillies organization on a minor league contract.
+On March 22, the Phillies signed Mayza to a major league contract.